tytydraco/yessleep/out/I_Dug_Up_My_Best_Friend_and_Used_Him_For_a_Prank.md

 “I hope it’s not Darrel, he annoys the shit out of me.”

 So I motioned him to the living room as I quickly skipped off into the kitchen.
-I tried to make as little noise as possible since I wanted to hear what Jim said.
+I tried to make as little noise as possible since I wanted to hear what Tom said.
 But I still hadn’t heard anything when I reached the fridge.

 He was probably stunned, I thought to myself.
 Not the reaction I wanted but I’ll take it.
 However when I reached inside to grab the beers I stopped when I heard the sound of a low humming.
 Frozen, I turned to my right and saw…my oven was on.

 Odd, I didn’t remember turning it on.

 I walked slowly over to the oven and turned it off.
-As I stood there I realised that the house was eerily silent and I still haven’t heard Jim say anything.
+As I stood there I realised that the house was eerily silent and I still hadn’t heard Tom say anything.

 Must be scared shitless.